lowRISC/opentitan/hw/ip/csrng/doc/_index.md

          The <tt>glen</tt> field represents how many 128-bit words are to be returned to the application interface.
          The <tt>glen</tt> field needs to be a minimum value of one.
          The NIST reference to the <tt>prediction_resistance_flag</tt> is not directly supported as a flag.
-         It is the resposibility of the calling application to reseed as needed before the generate command to properly support prediction resistance.
+         It is the resposibility of the calling application to reseed as needed before the <tt>Generate</tt> command to properly support prediction resistance.
          Note that additional data is also supported when the <tt>clen</tt> field is set to non-zero.
     </td>
   </tr>
   <tr>
     <td>Update</td>
     <td>0x4</td>
     <td> Updates an existing instance in CSRNG.
-         This command does the same function as the <tt>reseed</tt> command, except that:
+         This command does the same function as the <tt>Reseed</tt> command, except that:
          <ol>
          <li>only the additional data provided will be used in the update function (i.e. no physical entropy is gathered), and
-         <li>the <tt>update</tt> command does not reset the reseed counter.
+         <li>the <tt>Update</tt> command does not reset the reseed counter.
          </ol>
-         When the <tt>update</tt> command is completed, the results will be reflected in the CSRNG working state.
+         When the <tt>Update</tt> command is completed, the results will be reflected in the CSRNG working state.
     </td>
   </tr>
   <tr>